-2.3.9 Acoustic Privacy Yes There is no residential component within the subject site. • Living areas (day/night < 40 Noise impacts to other likely receivers are dealt with in dBA other sections.
-Sleeping areas (day/night) < 40 dBA 2.3.10 Vibration Yes No works are proposed that would require any amelioration from vibration impacts.
+2.3.9 Acoustic Privacy Yes There is no residential component within the subject site. • Living areas (day/night $\leq 40$ dBA Noise impacts to other likely receivers are dealt with in other sections. • Sleeping areas (day/night) < 40 dBA 2.3.10 Vibration Yes No works are proposed that would require any amelioration from vibration impacts.
 2.3.11 Visual Privacy Yes No new works are proposed that will result in any adverse privacy impacts.
 2.4 Quality built form 2.4.1 Context Yes The proposed development is considered to be contextually appropriate.
 The proposed extent of outdoor seating remains within the Council approved outdoor dining area.
 The proposed impacts from the additional capacity and hours are considered to be reasonable subject to conditions and a 12 month trial.
 As set out within this report, should the applicant seek an extension following a 12 month trial, it is recommended that a maximum of 24 months be provided at any one time, to allow the evolving context of the locality to be considered each time.
 2.4.2 Site Consolidation N/a No change to strata lots are proposed.
 It is noted that the first floor tenancy is a separate tenancy however is leased by the same owner.
 Given that the use of the restaurant for the number of patron numbers proposed is contingent on the use of the upper level for WC's, a condition is recommended to be imposed to require that the use of the ground level must not be carried out unless the WC's at first floor level remain available.
 2.4.3 Setback - Side/rear - Zero required Yes No new building work is proposed.
 2.4.4 Podiums Yes No new building work is proposed.
 2.4.5 Building Design Yes No change is proposed to the existing building or ceiling heights.
 2.4.6 Skyline Yes No change is proposed to the existing building's roof.
 2.4.7 Junction and Termination of Streets Yes No change is proposed to the external building elements.
 2.4.10 Streetscape Yes The proposed development will continue to provide an active frontage to Cammeraygal Place.
 No new street furniture is proposed other than new seating.
 The applicant has confirmed that the chairs and tables will be stacked inside when not in use.
 2.4.11 Entrances and Exits Yes No change is proposed to the existing entrance into the restaurant which is on the northern elevation on Cammeraygal Place.
-The proposed access to the first floor WC's is required by condition to be provided with signage to advise petrons of condition to be provided with signage to advise patrons of their location.
-The applicant advises that CCTV is proposed to be located at first floor level. • • • • Ni Na A condition will be imposed to ensure that the proposed development will comply with the BCA.
-2.4.12 Nighttime appearance Yes No new elements are proposed that would alter the premises' night time appearance.
-2.4.13 Public Spaces and facilities Yes There is no proposed extension of the outdoor seating area proposed and as such, is considered to be acceptable.
+The proposed access to the first floor WC's is required by condition to be provided with signage to advise patrons of their location.
+The applicant advises that CCTV is proposed to be located at first floor level.